Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

 Specifically, the limit $c\to 1$ in \eqref{eq:bwt} using

-reduces the sum on the left-hand side of the transformation which can then be computed by the $q$-Pfaff--Saalsch\"utz summation \cite[\href{http://dlmf.nist.gov/17.7.E4}{(17.7.4)}]{NIST:DLMF}, boiling down to \eqref{eq:bws}.
+reduces the sum on the left-hand side of the transformation which can then be computed by the $q$-Pfaff--Saalsch\"utz summation \cite[\href{http://dlmf.nist.gov/17.7.E4}{(17.7.4)}]{NIST:DLMF}, boiling down, after replacing $b$ by $a/b$, to \eqref{eq:bws}.
 (This derivation of \eqref{eq:bws} from \eqref{eq:bwt} was kindly communicated to us by S.~Ole Warnaar in private communication).

+Different types of balanced and 2-balanced summations were derived by Andrews (2011)~\cite{A2011} and by Guo (2013) \cite{G2013}.
+The involved sums have the special feature that they are symmetric or almost symmetric with respect to reversing them.
+We list a few of them as samples.
+In \cite[Theorem~3]{A2011} Andrews proved the following 2-balanced ${}_4\phi_3$ summation.